12 Facts About the Sense of Taste

 When you smell something through your nostrils, the brain registers these sensations as coming from the nose, while smells perceived through the back of the throat activate parts of the brain associated with signals from the mouth.
 Since much of taste is odor traveling to olfactory receptors in your brain, it makes sense that you won’t taste much at all if you can’t smell.
 If you are unable to smell for reasons that include head colds, smoking cigarettes, side effects of medications, or a broken nose, olfactory receptors may either be too damaged, blocked, or inflamed to send their signals on up to your brain.

-Eating sweet foods causes the brain to form a memory of a meal, according to a new study in the journal Hippocampus, and researchers believe it can actually help you control eating behavior.
+Eating sweet foods causes your brain to remember the meal, according to a 2015 study in the journal Hippocampus, and researchers believe it can actually help you control eating behavior.
 Neurons in the dorsal hippocampus, the part of the brain central to episodic memory, are activated when you eat sweets.
 Episodic memory is that kind that helps you recall what you experienced at a particular time and place.
 "We think that episodic memory can be used to control eating behavior," said study co-author Marise Parent, of the Neuroscience Institute at Georgia State.
 "We make decisions like 'I probably won't eat now.
 I had a big breakfast.'
 We make decisions based on our memory of what and when we ate."

 There’s an entire industry that concocts the tastes of the food you buy at the grocery store.
 Working with phenomena known as phantom aromas or aroma-taste interactions, scientists found that people associate “ham” with salt.
-So simply adding a subtle “ham-like” scent or subtle flavor to a food can make your brain perceive it as saltier than it actually is.
+So simply adding a subtle ham-like scent or flavor to a food can make your brain perceive it as saltier than it actually is.
 The same concept applies to the scent of vanilla, which people perceive as sweet.